 Why do I owe taxes as a non-resident?

-A very simple, basic look at the reasons why you owe taxes
+A very simple, basic look at reasons why you owe taxes

 This information only applies to the situation of a "non-resident for tax purposes"

-Employers need these TD1 forms to calculate how much tax to deduct from your wages.
-Employers then simply submit the deducted taxes as an advance payment to your tax account at the CRA (Canada Revenue Agency).
-The payroll taxes that are deducted from the wages are therefore only a down payment for the tax year.
+These TD1 forms are essential because they allow employers to determine how much income tax to deduct from your wages.
+Once calculated, the employer then submits the deducted amount as an advance payment to your tax account at the Canada Revenue Agency (CRA).
+Therefore, the payroll taxes withheld from your wages essentially serve as a partial prepayment for the entire tax year.

-When you file your tax return the following year, your tax situation will be evaluated and it will be calculated whether you have paid enough tax for the tax year or whether you have paid too little.
+Subsequently, when you file your tax return the following year, your overall tax situation is assessed.
+At that point, it will be determined whether the amount of tax you paid throughout the year was sufficient.

-An overpayment will be refunded and if not enough tax was deducted, you will have to pay the difference.
+If you have overpaid, the excess will be refunded to you.
+On the other hand, if not enough tax was deducted, you will be required to pay the outstanding balance.

 Why don't employers deduct enough taxes?